albigdev/pixswap/README.md

 # Pixswap - Swap your games with friends and keep track of them

-- Pixswap is a React based (larning) project where users can swap games with each other
+- Pixswap is a React based (learning) project where users can swap games with each other
 - You can test all functions on https://pixswapgames.netlify.app/

 # 🚀 Functions